 Imagine you want to improve the performance of your sales team by improving close rates.
 You’d want to know what makes the high performers so successful, and how you can train others to do the same. xAPI can help!

+Understanding how to use xAPI gives you the key to unlocking an improved understanding of training success and learner progress.
 Using xAPI you could pull together data from a range of different sources into your LRS (Learning record store), for example:

 - Pipeline performance data from your Sales CRM